Frieda-Josefine/HumanEval_experiment/README.md

 ## Getting Started

-- The experiment can be accessed via this public link: https://967-humaneval-164.exp.amd.mpib.org/ (If the link does not work, the experiment was deactivated on public servers after data collection was completed.)
+- The experiment was be accessed via a public link of the form: "https://967-humaneval-164.exp.amd.mpib.org/"(not active anymore, as the experiment was deactivated on public servers after data collection was completed).

 ### Prerequisites